 I have a habit of looking at the glass half empty and normally that is seen as being cynical.
 But I disagree, looking at the glass half empty does not mean that I am depressed or that I cannot look on the bright side.
 Looking at the glass half empty has helped me realized how hard I need to work to get my glass all the way full.

 I once heard an interesting quote from a friend of mine.
-She said you should never compare yourself to the worse but also compare yourself to the best.
+She said you should never compare yourself to the worse but always compare yourself to the best.
 And I have found that to be true.
 If I was to look at the average person my age, they may say that I am doing well.
 But I do not want to be average.
 So I compare myself to other people that I aspire to be like.
-I look at what they have done at my age and if I am not where they are then it just inspires me to work harder.
+I look at what they have done at my age and if I am not where they were then it just inspires me to work harder.

-- At least I am not homeless like so and so.
+At least I am not homeless like so and so.

-- At least I have a job making minimum wage as oppose to no job.
+At least I have a job making minimum wage as oppose to no job.

-- At least I make more money than my best friend.
+At least I make more money than my best friend.

 Although you should count your blessings, you should realize that just getting by is not getting by at all.
 Why struggle on minimum wage when you can make a decent salary that can allow you to do what you want, when you want, and that will allow you to provide a better life for yourself.
 Why be happy in a job that you do not like because at least you have a job, when you could be doing what God called you to do (click to read my blog here on finding purpose).